Nottyy/CodeForces-Competitive-Programming/README.md

 # CodeForces-Competitive-Programming
-Practice Competitive Programming with JAVA and C#
+Practicing Competitive Programming with JAVA and C#